fluid-project/infusion-docs/LocalizationInThePreferencesFramework.md

 });
 ```

-If the message bundle is provided to PrefsEditor this way, access it within the PrefsEditor component using "`{that}.options.msgResolver`".
+If the message bundle is provided to PrefsEditor this way, access it within the PrefsEditor component using `{that}.options.msgResolver`.

 ### Panels

 The message bundle is attached to each panel component as the `parentBundle` option.
-To access it from within a panel, use "`{that}.options.parentBundle`".
+To access it from within a panel, use `{that}.options.parentBundle`.

 Adding Message Bundles
 ----------------------